jinzhan/plyr/readme.md

 ## Fullscreen

-Fullscreen in Plyr is supported by all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).
+Fullscreen in Player is supported by all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).

 ## Browser support

-Plyr supports the last 2 versions of most _modern_ browsers.
+Player supports the last 2 versions of most _modern_ browsers.

 | Browser       | Supported     |
 | ------------- | ------------- |